tupton/dotfiles/README.md

 separate task.
 For example, TextMate and tarsnap configs only really apply to my local machine, so they are not installed by default.

+Use `make list` to see a list of all targets, including the test targets and any auxiliary helper targets.
+More on test targets follows.

 ## Tests

 There is a `test` target in the Makefile.
 Not everything is tested, but I've attempted to verify the files that can be tested.
 If you know of a way to verify or test other dotfiles, please open an issue or let me know.